 Certain vaccinations are required and must be current unless medical and/or age complications exist (veterinarian verification of such waiver is required).
 Titers are accepted in lieu of vaccinations.

 Rabies, Distemper, Parvovirus

 To reduce the spread of disease and chance of outbreak at Beyond, please do not visit dog parks, events, groomers, daycare/boarding facilities, or other places where dogs you do not personally know congregate at least 2 weeks prior to your dog's stay.
 If your dog is actively attending training classes, we will discuss the level of dog interaction your dog has at training to determine their potential risk of exposure to any illnesses.

 A deposit of 20% is due at the time of booking to reserve your dog's spot.
-We accept all major credit/debit cards, checks, and cash.
-Credit/debit card can be processing over the phone or in person and are subject to a 3% processing fee.
+We accept all major credit/debit cards, check, and cash.
+Credit/debit card can be processing over the phone or in person and are subject to an additional 3% processing fee.
 Checks can be made out to Beyond the Walk LLC and can be mailed.
 Please reach out for our address.
 Cash payments must be delivered in person.

 Deposits will be refunded with at least the following advanced notice prior to your reservation start date:

 Any cancellations after the previously stated windows will result in your deposit being non-refundable and non-transferrable.
 A deposit for a completed stay will be applied to the cost of your dog's stay and any outstanding payment is due at the end of your dog's stay at or before pick up.

 My dog gets nervous around new people and in new places.
 How can you help my dog feel comfortable?

 We have experience with nervous and fearful dogs.
 We will work with your dog to provide basic needs (feedings and potty breaks) using rewards as they work through their fears.
 We will work to earn your dog's trust by giving your dog space and allowing them to come to us when they are ready.

 Can you board my dog who is an escape artist?